 Becoming a teacher is a great way to take your current skills and expertise to new places.

-With Seek data projecting 10% job growth over the next 5 years in primary and secondary school teaching, it’s a great time to consider how a Master of Teaching Practice (Primary Education) or Master of Teaching Practice (Secondary Education) at RMIT could set you on the path to a fulfilling career.
+With Seek data projecting 10% job growth over the next 5 years in primary and secondary school teaching, it’s a great time to consider how a Bachelor of Education, Bachelor of Health, Physical Education and Sport (Secondary), Master of Teaching Practice (Primary Education) or Master of Teaching Practice (Secondary Education) at RMIT could set you on the path to a fulfilling career.